DHolistic/FDUniverse/KILNUniverse/_references/THE KILN CODEX- STORY MASTER DOC V1.md

 Until he felt himself falling, not into ash, but into salt and rot.
 The Salt Marshes opened to him like a mouth.
 The mud swallowed his once-perfect frame, staining the glaze, infecting the fracture.
 The Kiln’s voice echoed above:
 "Nothing imperfect may stand."
-Auren’s sword sank into the marsh, its inscriptions—once blessings—corrupting into accusations.
+Kaelen’s sword sank into the marsh, its inscriptions—once blessings—corrupting into accusations.
 The crack along his ribs spread.
 But it did not break.
 The Kiln had cast him away.